ianthehenry/hexagain/content/articles/connectivity/fifth-row-edge-template.md

 )
 </script>

-And an intrusion to the either of the rightmost points has an obvious response:
+And an intrusion into either of the rightmost points has an obvious response:

 <script type="application/json">
 ((dimensions 10x5)